You are here:

 Foundation

-1 November 2002 as a body under public law within the portfolio of the Federal Ministry of Food, Agriculture and Consumer Protection (BMELV)
+1 November 2002 as a body under public law within the portfolio of the Federal Ministry of Food and Agriculture (BMEL)

 Location